AdobeDocs/experience-manager-65.en/help/forms/developing/invoking-human-centric-long-lived.md

  </tbody>
 </table>

 The application logic that is part of the ASP.NET application must dynamically create an XML data source to pass to the `FirstAppSolution/PreLoanProcess` process.
 The values that the applicant entered into the HTML page must be specified within the XML data source.
 These data values are merged into the form when the form is viewed in Workspace.
-The classes located in the `System.Xml` namespace are used to create the XML data source.
+The classes in the `System.Xml` namespace are used to create the XML data source.

 When invoking a process that requires XML data from an ASP.NET application, an XML data type is available for you to use.
 That is, you cannot pass a `System.Xml.XmlDocument` instance to the process.
 The fully qualified name of this XML instance to pass to the process is `InvokePreLoanProcess.PreLoanProcess.XML`.
 Convert the `System.Xml.XmlDocument` instance to `InvokePreLoanProcess.PreLoanProcess.XML`.
 You can perform this task by using the following code.